developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 ### Layout Usage Notes
 * The layout names shown above (“abc," “123," “scan” and “&#35;&#42;&#47;”) are reserved for default Enterprise Keyboard layouts and cannot be used as custom layout names.
 * **Switching layouts is supported on Enterprise Keyboard only**.
-* The following reserved names must not be used in Model Input fields (PressAction, LongPressAction, etc.) or in KeyEvents:
+* The following reserved names must not be used in Model Input fields (PressAction, LongPressAction, etc.) or in keyEvents:
  * Scantrigger
  * deviceInfo
  * calculator